LiaScript/docs/README.md

 ```
 `````

-### Escaping
+#### Escaping

+    --{{0}}--
-In some cases, for example if you want to pass content to a javascript string and you need to escape the content of the LiaScript content, wich could be a multiline string for example.
-Then you can simply add a `'` to your macro, for
+In some cases, such as when you need to pass content to a JavaScript string and escape the content of the LiaScript content, which could be a multiline string, you can add a `'` to your macro, for example:
-example:

 * `@'input` will result in an escaped version of the input string
 * `@'input(1)` is the same as above
 * `@'1` as a parameter will also get escaped
 * similarly to any other `@'macro(with, some, params)`

-> But be carefull to apply it only once in your macro chain as multiple escape
-> sequences might result in multiple backslashes (`\\\"`) for special characters.
+> But be careful to apply it only once in your macro chain, as multiple escape sequences might result in multiple backslashes (`\\\"`) for special characters.

-### Debugging
+#### Debugging
 <!--
 @highlight: <b style="color: red">@0</b>